axibase/atsd/changelogs/2017_02/README.md

 ### Issue 3763
 --------------

-Previously, the `SELECT 1` query only returned one row in a column, as shown below.
+Previously, the `SELECT 1` query only returned one row in a column.

 | 1 |
 |---|

-The `SELECT 1` query has been updated to return multiple rows in a single column included in the `SELECT` expression, as shown below.
+The `SELECT 1` query has been updated to return multiple rows in a single column included in the `SELECT` expression.

 | 1 |
 |---|